Rewriting systems, plain groups, and geodetic graphs: Definitions

 \begin{lemma} Let $\Delta$ be a simple undirected graph.
 Two vertices $u, v$ of $\Delta$ lie in the same block if and only if there exists an embedded circuit in $\Delta$ that visits both. \end{lemma}

 Given a connected graph $\Delta$, the {\em block-cut tree} $T= T(\Delta)$ is a well-known construction which encodes the block structure of $\Delta$.
 The graph $T$ has one vertex $v_x$ (of type I) for each vertex $x$ of $\Delta$, and one vertex $v_B$ (of type II) for each block $B$ of $\Delta$; a type I vertex $v_x$ is adjacent in $T$ to a type II vertex $v_B$ if $x$ is a vertex in the block $B$.
 For any connected graph $\Delta$, the block-cut tree $T(\Delta)$ is a tree (a connected graph in which every embedded circuit has length at most two).
-A simple example is shown in Figure~\ref{fig:BCT}.
+See for example Figure~\ref{fig:BCT}.